Lesson 4: Number Systems

-- Reason about permutations and symbols as arbitrary abstract concepts that can be used to represent numbers.
+- Reason about patterns and symbols as arbitrary abstract concepts that can be used to represent numbers.

-- Invent their own “number system” with symbols and rules for getting from one permutation to the next.
+- Invent their own “number system” with symbols and rules for getting from one pattern to the next.

 - Print and cut out (or have students cut out) the shapes from the Teacher Resource - Number Systems: Circle-Triangle-Square - Resource or from colored paper.